axondeepseg/axondeepseg/docs/source/documentation.rst

 * Load the microscopy image using the Napari toolbar: File -> Open file(s)
 * If no segmentation masks already exists:
    * Choose one of AxonDeepSeg's default models in the dropdown menu "Select the model"
-   * Then click on the Apply ADS model button
+   * Then click on the Segment image button
 * If a segmentation masks already exists:
    * Click on the "Load mask" button and select the image with the suffix "_seg-axonmyelin"
 * After a mask is loaded or generated, the axon (blue) and myelin (red) layers will be overlayed on top of the histology image.